JrTheKing/Ai-Systematic-Evaluation-Tool/README.md

 ```

-Remember to replace your_openai_key_here with your actual OpenAI API key.
+Remember to replace 'your_openai_key_here' with your actual OpenAI API key.

 ### Installation